top of page

 Cedar Rapids Kernels

-The original Veterans Memorial Stadium hosted many different teams in different leagues throughout the 1940s and 1950s.
-In 1962, the original stadium became home to a Midwest League team and has been affiliated with the league ever since, although under different names.
-The Kernels have played in Cedar Rapids since 1993.
-In 2013, the Kernels became a single-A affiliate of the Minnesota Twins after having spent 20 seasons as an affiliate of the Los Angeles Angels of Anaheim.
+The original Veterans Memorial Stadium hosted many teams in different leagues throughout the 1940s and 1950s.
+In 1962, the stadium became home to a Midwest League team and has been affiliated with it since, although under different names: Red Raiders, Cardinals Astros, Giants, and Reds.
+The Kernels name was adopted in 1993.

+In 2013, the Kernels became a Single-A affiliate of the Minnesota Twins after having spent 20 seasons as an affiliate of the Los Angeles Angels.
 In 2016, the stadium played host to the Midwest League All-Star Game.

-With realignment occurring before the 2021 season, the Kernels moved from being the low-A affiliate to the high-A affiliate of the Twins.
-After minor league contraction, the Kernels are one of three remaining minor league teams in Iowa along with the Quad Cities River Bandits and the Iowa Cubs.
+With realignment occurring before the 2021 season, the ball club moved from being the Low-A affiliate to the High-A affiliate of the Twins.
+After minor league contraction, the Kernels are one of three remaining affiliated minor league teams in Iowa, the Quad Cities River Bandits, and the Iowa Cubs.

 Food & Beverage 3

-The best bet is the Hot Corner Grill located down the third baseline.
-Here you have options of numerous sized burgers, a turkey burger, pulled pork, cheesesteak, and a ribeye sandwich.
-Prices range from $8-$13 depending on your order.
+Here you have options of numerous-sized burgers, pulled pork, cheese steak, and a ribeye sandwich.
 They also give a litany of different topping choices.
 On select games, there are BBQ and Mexican carts open on the concourse.
-For beverages, Pepsi products are the featured soda ($3.50 bottles) along with water ($3) and sports drinks ($3.50).

 Atmosphere 4

 The majority of the seating is traditional stadium-type seating.
 The seats are comfortably sized and have cup holders.
 It doesn’t much matter where you sit in sections 104-118.
 All the seats have a great view of the field.
-If your preference is to stay out of the sun, your best bet is the back rows of club seating, especially behind home plate and the third-base dugout.
-These areas also give you a good view of the scoreboard, which is beyond the right-field wall.
-Down the right-field line, sections 100-103, are plaza seating.
-These are metal bleachers and are not particularly comfortable.
-It’s well worth the extra dollar to go with club seats.
+If your preference is to stay out of the sun, your best bet is the back rows of club seating, especially behind home plate and the third base dugout.

 The concourse is easy to maneuver and although you have a clear view of the field while standing in line for concessions, there are TVs throughout the concourse with a live feed of the game.
 A particularly nice feature is the standing tables that line the concourse.
-If you’d rather stand while eating your food, this is a great option without missing a single pitch.
+If you would rather stand while eating your food, this is a great option without missing a single pitch.

 Neighborhood 2